webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 ## 8-4 Bilge Pumps

 We are equipped with six bilge pumps.

+1. Arid bilge vacuum with pickups in the bilge sump.
+Keeps bilge dry.
+2. Primary electric diaphragm bilge pump.
+Jabsco 36600-0000.
+Used when draining/cleaning water tanks.
+3. Rule 2000 24v Bilge pump w/ electronic switch.
-Two are fixed, manual diaphragm pumps, located in the cockpit and below the cabin sole in the main saloon.
-A third high capacity portable pump and board is mounted just inside the lazaret.
+4. Emergency high capacity Edson 30GPM portable manual bilge pump and board is mounted inside the lazaret.
+5. Cockpit manual diaphragm pump located under helm seat.
+6. Galley manual diaphragm pump below cabin sole.

-These pumps are rarely used so you should check the operation of each at least once a month.
+The manual pumps are rarely used so you should check the operation of each at least once a month.
 Simply fill the bilge with several gallons of water and pump each.
 (This is a good practice whenever cleaning the bilge.)

-The electric bilge pumps are located in the keel sump and are activated by a float switch.
-The pump is separately wired to a fuse located under the aft cabin berth.
+The electric bilge pumps are located in the keel sump and are activated by water sensor switches.
+The pumps are directly wired to a fuse located under the aft cabin berth.
 The toggle on the main panel is a manual bypass switch (not a circuit breaker) which will activate the pump should the float switch not activate the pump when desired.
 Trash can accumulate in the bilge and may be sucked up into the pump body.
 If the pump runs and does not evacuate the bilge or the flow is reduced, the pump can be removed from its mounting plate by depressing the two small locking tabs at the base of the pump.
 Check for debris, clean and replace by snapping back into position.
 See the pump manufacturers instructions.
 Keep the bilge clean to prevent clogging and also to reduce unpleasant "bilge odour."

 ## 8-5 Toilets